gregvx/clearAir/README.md

 This is a React.js MVC app with a MySQL database deployed to Heroku.

-# this app is still in active development!!

 This webapp allows users to view outdoor recreation activities closest to them that will be in a part of the Wasatch Front where the air quality forcast from the Utah Division of Environmental Quality is "Moderate" or better.

 The Utah DEQ website is scraped with Axios and the information is parsed with Cheerio.